 - During a migraine, you may have nausea or vomiting that stops your stomach from absorbing the medicine.
 Your doctor may prescribe a nasal spray or an injected medicine for pain relief that may work better.
 They may also prescribe a medication to help reduce the symptoms of nausea and vomiting during a migraine.

 Medications: Other Options

-Most people with migraines start treatment with over-the-counter (OTC) medications like acetaminophen or a nonsteroidal anti-inflammatory drug or NSAID (ibuprofen, naproxen, aspirin, or diclofenac).
+Most people with migraines start treatment with over-the-counter (OTC) medications like acetaminophen or a nonsteroidal anti-inflammatory drug or NSAID (aspirin, diclofenac, ibuprofen, or naproxen).

 An OTC medicine that combines either acetaminophen or aspirin with caffeine may work better for some people.

 When in pain, take OTC pain medicine as directed on the label.
-These won’t necessarily reduce the how often migraines happen, but they work to stop the pain.
-They can have serious side effects, like liver or kidney damage, or stomach bleeding.
+These won’t necessarily reduce how often migraines happen, but they work to stop the pain.
+They can have serious side effects, like liver or kidney damage or stomach bleeding.

 If your OTC medicines haven’t worked, your doctor may prescribe stronger medications called triptans, including: